 The value of an intranet will ultimately be determined by your employees.
 As they contribute and engage, they are helping you to create a useful resource that they and others can refer to in the future.
 Metrics are very useful for taking a pulse of the health and development of your company intranet.
-Metrics can confirm the strengths and weaknesses, and help you decide what to focus on, change, and improve.
-There are several metrics intranet managers should monitor.
+They can confirm the intranet’s strengths and weaknesses, and help you decide what to focus on, change, and improve.

 It is also useful to analyze the type of content shared on your intranet.
-If your employees really love video, you may consider presenting important information that way, as well as in a pdf or other text document.
-Evaluate how you can share information in a way that your employees will find easy and enjoyable.
+If your employees really love video, you may consider presenting important information in that format, as well as in a pdf or other text document.
+Evaluate how you can share information in a way that your employees will find digestible and enjoyable.

-Don’t forget to consider content that is not so popular on your intranet.
+Don’t forget to look at the content that is not so popular on your intranet.
 Are these pieces of content not as popular because they are harder for users to find or use?
-Is it out of date?
+Are they out of date?
 Be sure to regularly audit your intranet’s content to make sure it stays relevant and helpful to employees.

-You also need to gauge individual user activity in your intranet regularly.
-Metrics can show you how often individual users are checking in and contributing to your intranet.
+Individual user activity is another one of the intranet metrics you should monitor regularly.
+Examine how often individual users are checking in and contributing to your intranet.

 You might notice that most of the highly active users are from a specific department or group within your organization.
 Explore changes you can make or content you can add to your intranet to boost involvement from other departments.

 Keeping up with the development and health of your intranet is key to seeing your intranet’s value grow over time.
-Metrics are telling of the benefit your users are receiving from the resource and can point to areas of strength and areas that need improvement.
-In considering usage, content, and user activity, I hope that these ideas can help you maintain growth and strong collaboration within your intranet.
+Intranet metrics reveal the benefit your users are receiving from the resource and can point to areas of strength and areas that need improvement.
+In considering usage, content, and user activity, I hope that you can maintain growth and strong collaboration within your intranet.